Has your website or WordPress blog been hacked?

 We’ll discuss your situation by phone to determine how quickly we can repair your website.

-We’ll help unblock your site within Google and help you in clearing any Google.com or Bing.com listing issues.
+We’ll help recover and unblock your site within Google and help you in clearing any Google.com or Bing.com listing issues.

 Our goal is to help prevent your website from being hacked again.
 We install security and security monitoring plugins, and will train you on how to use them free of charge as well.